 17 Festivals In Karnataka You Must Attend!

 Exhibitions, performances, delicious sweets and meals await your arrival in Karnataka.
 Take part in some of the most popular celebrations of the state and have an enjoyable time with your loved ones.
-Here is the Karnataka festivals list that you must check out.
+Here is the list of festivals in Karnataka that you must check out.
 Scroll down to know about the different festivals celebrated in Karnataka!